This article is the continuation of Why I left Dubai and won’t come back, part 1/2.

 As an immigrant in the UAE, when you have a job, you are granted a resident visa that allows you to stay in the country.
 But what happens when you retire?
 Well, when your services are no longer needed, you are going to have to go.

 I have met people that were born and raised in the UAE and have NEVER even visited their countries.
 They feel almost local, except for this “little” detail: one day, when they retire, they will have to leave.
 Where to, if this place has been “home” all your life?
-Might as well leave when you are young and can start a life somewhere else.
+You might as well leave when you are young and can start a life somewhere else.

 - – -